 When Using Dynamic Bidding Makes Sense

-The only purpose of dynamic bidding is using it when the situation calls for it.
+The only purpose of dynamic bidding is to use it when the situation calls for it.
 There are several occasions where using this method of bidding has many benefits compared to fixed bids and down bids only.
 You should use dynamic bidding on your product if:

 ● You’re looking to get the top placement keywords